 - The Southeast Health Center (SEHC) provides adult and children's dental services, HIV/AIDS treatment, gynecologic care, prenatal and regular medical care to patients on an ongoing basis.
-The clinic also provides drop-in services for patients with acute needs. - Health insurance is guaranteed for all children in San Francisco with the Healthy Kids program, which provides low-cost health insurance for children in low to middleincome families, regardless of immigration status, who are ineligible for Healthy Families or Medi-Cal. - A mini-information and referral outpost was established in the Milton Marks Recreation Center as a result of a Health Commission meeting in the BVHP neighborhood.
-The purpose of the outpost is to bring information about available DPH health care and other services in a location that is accessible to residents of Hunters Point. - African American Health Initiative (AAHI) within the department supports departmental and community level education, services and policy initiatives that address the roots causes and risk factors for preventable death and morbidity in the African American community in general.
+The clinic also provides drop-in services for patients with acute needs. - Health insurance is guaranteed for all children in San Francisco with the Healthy Kids program, which provides low-cost health insurance for children in low to middle-income families, regardless of immigration status, who are ineligible for Healthy Families or Medi-Cal. - A mini-information and referral outpost was established in the Milton Marks Recreation Center as a result of a Health Commission meeting in the BVHP neighborhood.
+The purpose of the outpost is to bring information about available DPH health care and other services in a location that is accessible to residents of Hunters Point. - African American Health Initiative (AAHI) within DPH supports departmental and community level education, services and policy initiatives that address the roots causes and risk factors for preventable death and morbidity in the African American community in general.

-- Increase staffing for SEHC in fiscal year 06-07. - Work with San Francisco Redevelopment Agency and Community PAC to expand SEHC. - Increase use of chronic care models at SEHC to provide better care for diabetics, asthmatics, and persons with other chronic diseases. - Establish a center of excellence for HIV care SEHC. - Increase availability of specialty care (e.g., ophthalmology, neurology, ER) for SEHC patients.
+- Increase staffing for SEHC. - Work with San Francisco Redevelopment Agency and Community PAC to expand SEHC. - Increase use of chronic care models at SEHC to provide better care for diabetics, asthmatics, and persons with other chronic diseases. - Establish a center of excellence for HIV care SEHC. - Increase availability of specialty care (e.g., ophthalmology, neurology, ER) for SEHC patients. - Make banks and other business (BVHP Merchants Association) aware of what they can do to partner in improving the health of the community and remind then regularly of their potential for being good neighbors. - Highlight corporate and small-scale contributors to the community health (i.e. environment, food, recreation, etc.) in a visible way. - Many BVHP providers don't know each other and need a body that will integrate, inform, and empower them. - Outreach to Black professional health organizations to help train other providers and plan medical treatment programs that address the special medical issues of African Americans.